-Secondary Reserve (DASR)
+Secondary Reserve

+PJM defines secondary reserve as reserves (online or offline available for dispatch) that can be converted to energy in 30 minutes.
 There is no NERC standard for secondary reserve.
-PJM defines secondary reserve as reserves (online or offline available for dispatch) that can be converted to energy in 30 minutes.
-PJM defines a secondary reserve requirement but does not have a defined reserve product to maintain this reserve requirement in real time.70
+Prior to October 1, 2022, PJM defined a 30 minute reserve requirement but did not have a defined reserve product to maintain this reserve requirement in real time.72 As of October 1, 2022, PJM has a 30 minute reserve market in both the day-ahead and real-time markets.

-PJM maintains a day-ahead, offer based market for 30 minute day-ahead secondary reserve.
-The Day-Ahead Scheduling Reserve Market (DASR) has no performance obligations except that a unit which clears the DASR market is required to be available for dispatch in real time.71
+Prior to October 1, 2022, PJM maintained a day-ahead, offer based market for 30 minute day-ahead reserve.
+The Day-Ahead Scheduling Reserve Market (DASR) had no performance obligations except that a unit which cleared the DASR market was required to be available for dispatch in real time.73 As of October 1, 2022, any resource that clears secondary reserves has an obligation in real-time.
+Failure to convert offline secondary reserves to energy at PJM's request results in shortfall charge for all cleared secondary reserves for the operating day.